patrick-llgc/Learning-Deep-Learning/paper_notes/yolov4.md

 - SqueezeNet, MobileNet and ShuffleNet are more friendly for CPU but not GPU.
 - SPP: in the original paper [Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition](https://arxiv.org/abs/1406.4729) <kbd>TPAMI 2015</kbd> converts an image to a fixed length one-dimensional feature vector, and SPP is used for object detection.
 Yolov3 improves it by concatenating the output of max pooling with stride 1.
 This helps increases the receptive field fast.
 - FLOPS vs inference time: SE on GPU usually increases inference time by 10%, although flops only increases 2%.
 SAM from [CBAM](cbam.md) does not increase inference time at all.
-- [CSPNet: A New Backbone that can Enhance Learning Capability of CNN](https://arxiv.org/abs/1911.11929): Cross stage partial network splits features into two groups: one group passes through conv layers and the rest keeps the same.
+- [CSPNet: A New Backbone that can Enhance Learning Capability of CNN](https://arxiv.org/abs/1911.11929): Cross stage partial network splits feature channels into two groups: one group passes through conv layers and the rest keeps the same.

 #### Notes
 - Why not regressing the position inside the grid [0, 1] directly with L1 loss?